-1 August 1965: Civil disturbance erupts in the Watts community of Los Angeles, California, an event later known as the "Watts Rebellion" or "Watts Revolt."
+&lt;sup>1 August 1965: Civil disturbance erupts in the Watts community of Los Angeles, California, an event later known as the "Watts Rebellion" or "Watts Revolt."
 Before the 1960s were over, a total of 265 American cities would experience similar racial upheaval.
-In the wake of the violence in Los Angeles, the McCone Commission cited poor health status and diminished access to healthcare as major factors contributing
+In the wake of the violence in Los Angeles, the McCone Commission cited poor health status and diminished access to healthcare as major factors contributing to the upheaval.

-2 24 students are admitted through a CDU process and an additional 4 are admitted through a PRIME process with the final decision in both cases at the UCLA admissions committee.
+&lt;sup>2 24 students are admitted through a CDU process and an additional 4 are admitted through a PRIME process with the final decision in both cases at the UCLA admissions committee.
 PRIME is a UC training program focused on meeting the needs of California's underserved populations in both rural communities and urban areas.